 Cemetery

-Berlin Township is responsible for the maintenance, repair, and upkeep of two (2) active (Cheshire and Fairview) and three (3) inactive (Township, Blockhouse, and Peachblow ) cemeteries.
+Berlin Township is responsible for the maintenance, repair, and upkeep of two (2) active (Cheshire and Evergreen Memorial) and three (3) inactive (Township, Blockhouse, and Peachblow ) cemeteries.
 Responsibilities for Peachblow were transferred from the Peachblow Church in the mid-1950s and the Cheshire Cemetery responsibilities were transferred in the mid-1960s.
 With the construction of the Alum Creek Lake, responsibilities for the Township House and Blockhouse cemeteries were also transferred to the township.
 Record keeping is required for all cemeteries whether active or inactive.

 Winter Clean-up